-Fluctuating hydrodynamics is a universal theory for the slow variables that describe the long-time and large-distance behavior of dynamical fluctuations in many-body systems.
-The nonlinear couplings between the fluctuating slow modes lead to non-trivial prediction in macroscopic transport phenomena that are difficult to understand analytically based on only microscopic descriptions, e.g., the divergence of the transport coefficients in low dimensional systems, the long time tail in time correlation functions \cite{AlderWainwright1970,PomeauResibois1975}, and the dynamic critical phenomena \cite{Kawasaki1970,HohenbergHalperin1977}.
+Fluctuating hydrodynamics is a universal theory for the slow variables that describes the long-time and large-distance behavior of dynamical fluctuations in many-body systems.
+The nonlinear couplings between fluctuating slow modes lead to non-trivial predictions in macroscopic transport phenomena that are difficult to understand analytically only on the basis of microscopic descriptions, e.g., the divergence of the transport coefficients in low-dimensional systems, the long-time tail in time correlation functions \cite{AlderWainwright1970,PomeauResibois1975}, and dynamic critical phenomena \cite{Kawasaki1970,HohenbergHalperin1977}.
 In addition to equilibrium systems, fluctuating hydrodynamics provides a useful starting point to study fluctuations in nonequilibrium steady states \cite{RonisProcaccia1982,Spohn1983,LutskoDufty1985}.

-Various attempts to derive the hydrodynamic equation from a microscopic mechanical model have been made for a long time \cite{IrvingKirkwood1950,Green1954,Mori1958,McLennan1960,ZubarevMorozovRople1997,ZubarevMorozov1983,Sasa2014,Hongo2019,SaitoHongoDharSasa2021}.
+There have been various attempts for a long time to derive the hydrodynamic equation from a microscopic mechanical model \cite{IrvingKirkwood1950,Green1954,Mori1958,McLennan1960,ZubarevMorozovRople1997,ZubarevMorozov1983,Sasa2014,Hongo2019,SaitoHongoDharSasa2021}.
 When one derives the hydrodynamic equation, the slowly varying degrees of freedom in the system need to be identified.
-For three-dimensional simple fluids, the five locally conserved quantities, i.e., the number density, three components of the momentum density, and the energy density, constitute a complete set of slow variables \cite{ZubarevMorozovRople1997,Sasa2014}.
-In crystalline solids at low temperatures, however, the translation invariance is spontaneously broken and the associated Nambu-Goldstone mode, the displacement field, must be included as relevant slow variables \cite{MartinParodiPershan1972,FlemingCohen1976,ChaikinLubensky1995}.
-These additional modes play an essential role to understand the elastic properties of solids \cite{ChaikinLubensky1995,LandauLifshitzKosevichPitaevskii1986}.
-Nevertheless, to the best of my knowledge, the derivation of nonlinear fluctuating hydrodynamics for crystalline solids from microscopic Hamiltonian dynamics is still lacking, except for a few studies \cite{Haussmann2022}.
-In particular, most previous studies \cite{SzamelErnst1993,Szamel1997,MiserezGangulyHaussmannFuchs2022,MabillardGaspard2021} can be applied to only linearized hydrodynamics without noise.
+For three-dimensional simple fluids, the five locally conserved density fields, i.e., the number density, the three components of the momentum density, and the energy density, constitute a complete set of slow variables \cite{ZubarevMorozovRople1997,Sasa2014}.
+In crystalline solids at low temperatures, however, the translation invariance is spontaneously broken and the associated Nambu--Goldstone mode, the displacement field, must be included in relevant slow variables \cite{MartinParodiPershan1972,FlemingCohen1976,ChaikinLubensky1995}.
+These additional modes play an essential role in understanding the elastic properties of solids \cite{ChaikinLubensky1995,LandauLifshitzKosevichPitaevskii1986}.
+The purpose of this paper is to derive the hydrodynamic equation for crystals with the displacement field from a microscopic model.